apache/nuttx-apps/nshlib/README.txt

 o mount [-t <fstype> <block-device> <dir-path>]

   The mount command performs one of two different operations.
-If no paramters are provided on the command line after the mount command, then the 'mount' command will enumerate all of the current mountpoints on the console.
+If no parameters are provided on the command line after the mount command, then the 'mount' command will enumerate all of the current mountpoints on the console.